mekdie/react-tic-tac-toe/README.md

 # Tic-Tac-Toe Game built with React (with Extensions!)

 This project was based on Official React Tutorial by [Reactjs.org](https://reactjs.org/tutorial/tutorial.html).
-However what make this Mekdie's tic-tac-toe React game unique is that, this project only takes the original tutorial as a mere reference but all code are re-written with functional based components and hooks in 2022 instead of the original using class based components.
+However what make this Mekdie's tic-tac-toe React game unique is that, this project only takes the original tutorial as a mere reference but all code are re-written with functional based components (also customised a lot!) and hooks in 2022 instead of the original using class based components.
 At least this way I could practice my new React skills.
 Also as a challenge, all extra functionalities and features are added here too including from the official and personal.

 \*Additional features/ideas (Extensions) [reference](https://reactjs.org/tutorial/tutorial.html#wrapping-up)